agupta88ccs/Robot-Arm/README.md

 - Write out the word "hello"

 Constraints:
 - Time(We want to finish in February)
+- I don't know how to make the servos move together to go to the right locations yet, but I plan to learn how to do this through research and just trying it out.

 ### Schedule
 | Date          | Asha          | Harrison      |